Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 The Atlantic coast

 The Vendée, Gironde and Landes regions are iconic areas for French naturism.
-They are home to vast naturist estates, often located in the heart of pine forests, with large pitches and a very natural atmosphere.
+They are home to vast naturist sites, often located in the heart of pine forests.
+Pitches are large and nature is all around.

 These regions are attractive for their: